 Our website does not process any personal data.

 However, in order for us to offer you the best possible experience on our websites, we need to collect and process certain information.
 This will contain anonymized usage data.
-For this purpose we use the open-source analysis tool Matomo Analytics
+For this purpose we use the open-source analysis tool Matomo Analytics (formerly Piwik) for statistical purposes, to improve our site, and to recognize and stop any misuse.

 Depending on which software (browser) you are using to access the website and how you did configure it, a website request to Matomo and/or Webflow might also be accompanied by data.
 This can include: